JingMatrix/ChromeXt/README.md

 2. [Vivaldi](https://vivaldi.com/en/android/), `Developer options` menu is removed by its authors.

 Most WebView based browsers are also supported, if not, please report it.
+Note for WebView based browsers users: you _only_ need to enable this module for the browser application you wish to use, _not_ for any possible WebView applications, _neither_ for Android system.

 ## Usage